bigmlcom/bigmler/docs/index.rst

 prediction.

-Making your Dataset and Model Public
+Making your Dataset and Model public
 -------------------------------------

 Creating a model and making it public in BigML's gallery is as easy as::